kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

  hourly_intensities.ActivityHour

-4) We will sort the hourly data by taking average by date and time:
+### Step 4 - Sorted the hourly data by taking average by date and time:

 SELECT
  activity_date,